pindos11/md_editor2/docs/MANUAL.md

 - New notes use the saved folder template when one exists; otherwise the app falls back to the default markdown starter content.
 - For `tags`, enter a comma-separated list and it will be written back as a YAML-style array.
 - Click a row title or board card title to open the note in the editor.

+## Automatic Metadata
+- On save, the backend can add or maintain `title`, `created`, and `updated` frontmatter.
+- `title` is auto-filled when missing, using the same first-heading / first-content-line logic used for note summaries.
+- `created` is set once when the note first gains this metadata.
+- `updated` is refreshed on normal saves.
+- If you edit `updated` directly from the database table, that explicit value is preserved instead of being immediately overwritten.
+- Exported timestamp formats like `2025-09-23 20:45:54Z` are accepted by the database table editor.

 Example: